Module 5: Management and Prevention of Disease Outbreaks

 Here are examples of inappropriate PPE for dog isolation and quarantine rooms.
 Note the exposure of legs and feet and contact of these unprotected areas with contagious dogs during handling.

 Here are examples of proper PPE for dog isolation and quarantine rooms.
 Note that the Tyvek suits cover the entire leg and arm, and the rubber boots or Tyvek booties protect the entire foot.
 This prevents contamination of clothing worn underneath.
 In addition, Tyvek is impervious to airborne pathogens and contaminated liquids.
 Staff are wearing masks in one of the pictures taken during the pandemic for COVID protection.

 Effective sanitation reduces infectious doses of pathogens in the environment.
 Disinfectants that kill canine and feline parvovirus and feline calicivirus should be used routinely in all housing areas, not just isolation and quarantine.
 There are 4 disinfectants that reliably kill these non-enveloped viral pathogens and are safe for use around animals and people.
-All of these require application to a pre-cleaned surface for 10 minutes for full efficacy.
+All of these require application to a pre-cleaned surface for full efficacy.